 – год [got] – year

-There are also some exceptions.
-For example, the words below are masculine despite their endings:
+There is also a number of exceptions.
+For example, some words are masculine despite their endings:

 These words are neuter despite ending in -Я: